 TMS is covered by most major insurance companies for patients who meet insurance requirements for treatment resistant depression (have

 already tried medications and a significant course of therapy).
-Our in-network insurances include Blue Cross Blue Shield, Aetna, Cigna, TriCare, and Medicare.
+Our in-network insurances include Blue Cross Blue Shield, United, Aetna, Cigna, TriCare, and Medicare.
 We may be able to work with other insurances on a case by case basis.

 In clinical practice 3 out of 4 patients improve.
 51% of individuals treated with TMS achieve remission and 75% of individuals treated improve (improvement means at least a 50% reduction in symptoms).
 This is remarkable considering these individuals have already tried 4 medications and a significant course of therapy.

 Brainsway deep TMS is indicated for the treatment of depressive episodes in adult patients suffering from Major Depressive Disorder who failed to achieve satisfactory improvement from previous anti-depressants medication treatment in the current episode.